tlequernaque/my-README-generator/Develop/myREADME1.md

   unknown

   ## Installation
-  n/a
+  none

   ## Usage
-  n/a
+  none

   ## License
-  MIT
+  AGPLv3

   ## Contribute
-  n/a
+  none

   ## Tests
-  n/a
+  none

   ## Questions
-  If you liked this project feel free to check out my other projects at tlequernaque If you have any questions feel free to email me at  t.lequernaque@yahoo.com
+  If you liked this project feel free to check out my other projects at GitHub,  GitHub username: tlequernaque.
+  If you have any questions feel free to email me at  t.lequernaque@yahoo.com.